IntelliJ IDEA Integration

 Now you are ready to to enable the ScriptRunner IntelliJ integration in Jira.

 Right now, the IntelliJ integration is a "Dark Feature", meaning it’s turned off by default, but can be enabled.
-This will likely change in a future release, but until then, here’s how to turn it on.
+This will likely change in a future release, but until then, you can enable it by setting the following dark feature key:

 You are now ready to connect to IntelliJ!